Diabetes – Insulin Therapy

 What is rapid-acting insulin?
 How can it help control my blood sugar level?

 Rapid-acting insulin starts working more quickly than other types of insulin.
-It begins working within 10-15 minutes and leaves your body after 3 to 5 hours.
-There are 3 types of rapid-acting insulin:
+It begins working within 10-15 minutes and leaves your body after 3 to 5 hours.)

 To keep your blood sugar level steady throughout the day, your healthcare provider may also prescribe either a longer-acting insulin or another drug for you to take each day in addition to rapid‑acting insulin.